w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 Asynchronous backing also introduces a parameter to define the maximum number of ancestor blocks within the unincluded segment.
 This allows for a parablock to be backed later, enabling more computational and storage time per block.
-The decoupling of collation (candidate generation) and backing also allows for more execution time, while citing a lower validation time.
+Decoupling collation (candidate generation) and backing also allows for more execution time while citing a lower validation time.

-There are two parameters that can be controlled by governance:
+Two parameters can be controlled by governance:

 - [`allowed_ancestry_len`](https://github.com/paritytech/polkadot-sdk/blob/f204e3264f945c33b4cea18a49f7232c180b07c5/polkadot/primitives/src/vstaging/mod.rs#L54) -
   How many ancestors of a relay parent are allowed to build candidates on top of.
 When building a